Alao-Abiodun/Alao-Abiodun/README.md

 - 🤝 I’m looking for help with **Opportunities**

-- 💬 Ask me about **NodeJs, Express, SQL & NoSQL Database and other backend related stuff**
+- 💬 Ask me about **NodeJs, Express, SQL & NoSQL Database and other backend best practices.**

 - 📫 How to reach me **alao.abiodun.abdulrahman@gmail.com**